kees-z/DuplicatiDocs/docs/08-disaster-recovery.md

 `Duplicati.RecoveryTool.exe restore <localfolder> [version] [options]`

 `<localfolder>` is a required option.
 It should point to the location where your downloaded remote files are stored.
 Optionally add `--targetpath` to specify where files must be restored to, otherwise the files are restored to their original locations.
 Use filters or the `--exclude` option to perform a partial restore.
-See [exclude](#_exclude) and [APPENDIX E Filters](#_APPENDIX_E_Filters) for more information.
+See [exclude](06-advanced-options/#exclude) and [APPENDIX D Filters](appendix-d-filters) for more information.

 In this example, files are restored to `C:\Restore`, so an empty folder `C:\Restore` is created first.